datashines/datashines.github.io/_posts/2021-01-14-Lessons-From-Writing-A-Deep-Learning-Book.md

 * You will learn to use both of these libraries and briefly learn the distinct features offered by each of them.

+## Who is this book for ?

+This book is for data scientists, machine learning researchers, and deep learning practitioners looking to implement advanced deep learning models using PyTorch.
+Working knowledge of deep learning with Python programming is a plus to get the most out of this book.

+Hands-on Python experience as well as a basic knowledge of PyTorch is expected.
+Because most exercises in this book are in the form of notebooks, a working experience with Jupyter notebooks is expected.
+Some of the exercises in some of the chapters might require a GPU for faster model training and therefore having an NVIDIA GPU is a plus.

+Finally, having registered accounts with cloud computing platforms such as AWS, Google Cloud and Microsoft Azure will be helpful to navigate parts of chapter 10 as well as facilitate distributed training under chapter 11 over several virtual machines.

 ## Buy your copy on Amazon !

 You can find the book in